Ahortu901/chat/README.md

 ``This Project was inspired by other chat application like Microsoft Teams``

 ![image](https://github.com/Ahortu901/chat/blob/master/ui/first.png)
-# About Our Project
+# About Our Project Ad How it works:
 ```
 This project was built with react js and chatengine.io
-the chart is set to be a group chat where users are added to the community
+the chart is set to be a group chat where users are added to the community.
+A user can only gain access if only the Admin grants the user by add his or her details to database
 ```
 ## Technologies and Languages required for the web application:
 - HTML, CSS, REACT